jerdog/auth0-blog/_posts/2018-09-19-a-first-timers-guide-to-an-open-source-project.markdown

 You can [register now for alerts to when Hacktoberfest starts](https://hacktoberfest.digitalocean.com/) when you’ll need to sign up.
 Once signed up you’ll see examples of projects you could start with.
 Some of these projects may even be in combination with First Timers Only or up-for-grabs, so if you’re new to making contributions you may find a project that is happy to help you get involved while working towards your Hacktoberfest goal.

+{% include tweet_quote.html quote_text="Open source is the past, present, and future.
+Pay it forward, and let future generations benefit the generosity of you and those before you." %}

 ## Dive Right in and Make That Contribution

 ### Forking